This post was originally written in 2017, but has since been updated with the most up to date information for scuba diving in Cozumel.

 Santa Rosa Wall

 Santa Rosa Wall was the second dive site we personally experienced during our time with Mau, so we can definitely attest to its awesomeness.
-It’s a wall dive with some swim throughs and more beautiful coral with lots and lots of marine life.
+It’s a wall dive with some swim-throughs and more beautiful coral with lots and lots of marine life.
 We saw schools of grunt fish, angelfish, honeycomb cowfish, butterfly fish, and quite a few turtles.

-Cedar Pass ( Paso del Cedral )
+Cedar Pass ( Paso Del Cedral )

-Last but not least on Mau’s list is Cedar Pass, a beginning to intermediate dive known for being home to big schools of fish and for being a photographer’s paradise.We’ll have to come back for more scuba diving in Cozumel to experience Cedar Pass .
+Last but not least on Mau’s list is Cedar Pass, a beginning to intermediate dive known for being home to big schools of fish and for being a photographer’s paradise.
+We’ll have to come back for more scuba diving in Cozumel to experience Cedar Pass.

-Best Time to go Scuba Diving in Cozumel, Mexico
+Best Time To Go Scuba Diving In Cozumel, Mexico

 There is no bad time to go scuba diving in Cozumel.
-The temperatures are pretty consistent throughout the year with daily highs ranging between 28-32°C (82-90°F) and daily lows hovering around 20-23°C (68-73°F).
+The temperatures are pretty consistent throughout the year, with daily highs ranging between 28-32°C (82-90°F) and daily lows hovering around 20-23°C (68-73°F).

 The water temperature varies slightly 26-27°C (79-80°F) between December and April and 28+ the rest of the year.
 Precipitation and hurricane season are the only things that can hinder the conditions of the dive.
-August to October are the wettest months that also coincide with hurricane season.
+August to October are the wettest months which also coincide with hurricane season.

-Why Dive with Scuba Mau
+Why Dive With Scuba Mau

 We take dive safety seriously no matter where in the world we choose to dive.
 So when we were looking for Cozumel dive shops, it was Scuba Mau’s Certificate of Excellence and over 300 positive reviews on Tripadvisor that caught our attention.
 Mau was awesome at staying in touch leading up to our arrival, but what won us over was the atmosphere on the boat during the day.

-Scuba Mau boat on our surface interval while scuba diving in CozumelWe quickly realised that when you dive with Mau, you are diving with a small crew of friends that just love diving!
-Mau isn’t stuck in the office dealing with paperwork, he’s right there in the water with you.
-And small crew means a more personalized approach.
-It means that when you are out of air you come up to the surface with one of the instructors.
+Scuba Mau boat on our surface interval while scuba diving in Cozumel quickly realised that when you dive with Mau, you are diving with a small crew of friends that just love diving!
+Mau isn’t stuck in the office dealing with paperwork; he’s right there in the water with you.
+A small crew means a more personalized approach.
+It means that when you are out of air, you come up to the surface with one of the instructors.
 No fuss, easy-peasy.

-Mau runs a great shop and it really looks like a great spot for divers of all levels, from beginners looking to get their Open Water Certification to anyone who is looking to advance his or her skills.
-Don’t be surprised if you see us back in one of Mau’s Cozumel dive shops in a few years (maybe with a few kids in tow) ready to do our Dive Master Certification!
+Mau runs a great shop, and it really looks like a great spot for divers of all levels, from beginners looking to get their Open Water Certification to anyone who is looking to advance his or her skills.
+Don’t be surprised if you see us back in one of Mau’s Cozumel dive shops in a few years (maybe with a few kids in tow), ready to do our Dive Master Certification!

 Have you been scuba diving in Cozumel?
 Share your favourite Cozumel diving sites with us below!